-- Alteplase (Activase®; rtPA) is a recombinant form of human tPA.
+Alteplase (Activase®; rtPA) is a recombinant form of human tPA.
 It has a short half-life (~5 min) and therefore is usually administered as an intravenous bolus followed by an infusion.

 - Retaplase (Retavase®) is a genetically engineered, smaller derivative of recombinant tPA that has increased potency and is faster acting than rtPA.
 Having a longer half-life than rtPA, it is often administered as IV bolus injections.
-It is used for acute myocardial infarction and pulmonary embolism.

 - Tenecteplase (TNK-tPA) has a longer half-life and greater binding affinity for fibrin than rtPA.
 Because of its longer half-life, it can be administered by IV bolus.

-- Natural streptokinase (SK) is isolated and purified from streptococci bacteria.
+Natural streptokinase (SK) is isolated and purified from streptococci bacteria.
 Its lack of fibrin specificity makes it a less desirable thrombolytic drug than tPA compounds because it produces more fibrinogenolysis.
 SK is antigenic because it is derived from streptococci bacteria and, therefore, neutralizing antibodies can decrease its effectiveness.

-- Anistreplase (Eminase®) is a complex of SK and plasminogen and therefore is antigenic, like SK alone.
+Anistreplase (Eminase®) is a complex of SK and plasminogen and therefore is antigenic, like SK alone.
 It has more fibrin specificity and has a longer activity than natural SK; however, it causes considerable fibrinogenolysis.

 Urokinase (Abbokinase®; UK) is sometimes referred to as urinary-type plasminogen activator (uPA) because it is formed by kidneys and is found in urine.
-It has limited clinical use because, like SK, it produces considerable fibrinogenolysis; however, it is used for pulmonary embolism.
-One benefit over SK is that UK is non-antigenic; however, this is offset by a much greater cost.
+It has limited clinical use because, like SK, it produces considerable fibrinogenolysis although it is non-antigenic.

 Adverse Effects and Contraindications

-Common adverse effects of all the thrombolytic drugs is bleeding complications related to systemic fibrinogenolysis and lysis of normal hemostatic plugs.
+A common adverse effect of all the thrombolytic drugs is bleeding complications related to systemic fibrinogenolysis and lysis of normal hemostatic plugs.
 The bleeding is often noted at a catheterization site, although gastrointestinal and cerebral hemorrhages may occur.
 Intracranial bleeding is a significant concern (5-7%) in using I.V. rtPA for acute ischemic stroke.
 Therefore, patients who have experienced trauma injury or who have a history of cerebral hemorrhagic stroke are not usually administered thrombolytics.
-Re-thrombosis can occur following thrombolysis, and therefore anticoagulants such as heparin are usually co-administered, and continued after thrombolytic therapy for a period of time.
+Re-thrombosis can occur following thrombolysis, and therefore anticoagulants such as heparin are usually co-administered and continued after thrombolytic therapy.